10 Common IT Problems in Business (And How to Fix Them)

 2. Cybersecurity Gaps and No Endpoint Protection

 The most common IT problems for small businesses are slow network performance, email delivery failures, cybersecurity gaps, unreliable backup systems, outdated hardware, and software licensing confusion.
-These issues compound when there is no dedicated IT support.
+These issues compound when there’s no dedicated IT support.
 A managed IT provider resolves these proactively before they cause downtime or data loss.

-Your business lacks multi-factor authentication, endpoint detection and response tools, or regular security patching.
-Hackers target SMBs because they believe small businesses won’t notice intrusions or have resources to fight back.
+Your business likely doesn’t have multi-factor authentication, endpoint detection and response tools, or regular security patching in place.
+The Verizon 2024 DBIR found that 68% of breaches involved a human element—phishing, credential theft, or misconfiguration.
+Hackers target SMBs because they know small businesses won’t notice intrusions or don’t have the resources to fight back.
 One breach can expose customer data, halt operations, and trigger compliance violations.

 3. No Disaster Recovery or Business Continuity Plan

 Your backups are inconsistent, incomplete, or untested.
-When ransomware hits or hardware fails catastrophically, you scramble to recover data without a plan.
+When ransomware hits or hardware fails catastrophically, you’re scrambling to recover data without a plan.
 Many businesses discover their backups don’t actually work the moment they need them most.
+The Unitrends 2024 DR Survey found that 96% of organizations with a tested disaster recovery plan survived a ransomware event without significant data loss—compared to just 46% of those without one.

 The Fix: Establish 3-2-1 backup discipline: three copies of critical data, stored on two different media types, with one copy offsite.
-Test restore procedures quarterly so you know recovery time and completeness.
+Test restore procedures quarterly so you know your recovery time and completeness.
 Cloud-based backup solutions ensure data survives server failures, ransomware attacks, and even physical disasters.
-Document your recovery targets — how long can you tolerate being offline?
-This drives your backup frequency and location strategy.
+Document your recovery targets—how long can you tolerate being offline?
+That’s what drives your backup frequency and location strategy.

 4. Software Sprawl and License Management Chaos

 Employees install whatever software they think they need.
 You’re paying for duplicate tools, unused licenses, and unlicensed software that creates compliance risk.
-Shadow IT spending often exceeds the actual IT budget.
+Shadow IT spending often exceeds the actual IT budget—and that’s money you can’t track or protect.

 When something breaks, IT takes hours or days to respond.
 Employees wait idly, projects slip, and frustration grows.
-In-house IT departments struggle to balance reactive firefighting with strategic work.
+In-house IT departments can’t keep up with the volume of reactive firefighting while also doing strategic work.
+According to Spiceworks’ State of IT report, 42% of SMBs report that their biggest IT frustration is slow response times from their IT provider or internal team.

 The Fix: Move from break-fix to managed IT services for guaranteed response times and proactive monitoring.
 Fusion Computing achieves 93% first-contact resolution because problems are caught before they create outages.
 Managed service providers have depth of expertise and engineering resources that in-house teams simply can’t match.
 Your ROI comes from uptime improvement, employee productivity gains, and elimination of the stress of managing IT alone.